 We are well-placed to improve our impact.
 We have rationalised our group structure over the last few years and have re-focused our local priorities, recognising that there has perhaps been a temptation to spread our interests too thinly.
-With our partners, we have identified gaps in local service provision and are keen to encourage and support community-led solutions.
-We will target our resources to where we can make the biggest impact.
+With our partners, we had identified gaps in local service provision and are keen to encourage and are proactive to support community-led solutions and we will target our resources to where we can make the biggest impact.